llassan/OCI-Foundations/README.md

 Now, you can write policies to prevent users from accessing resources in a specific region.
 You could do that.
 But keep in mind, all of the compartments you create are global, and they are available in every region you have access to.

+Compartments can also be nested.
+So you have up to six levels nesting provided by compartments.

+And then, finally, you could set quotas and budgets on compartments.
+So you could say that, my particular compartment, you cannot create a bare metal machine.
+Or you cannot create an Exadata resource.
+So you could control it like that.
+And then you could also create budgets on compartments.
+So you could say that, if the usage in a particular compartment goes beyond $1,000, you'd get flagged, and you get notified.
+So you could do that.

+So that's Compartments for you.
+It's a very unique feature within OCI.
+We believe it helps keep your tenancies much better organized.
+And it really supports your current ID hierarchy and design.